todor-savov/visits/README.md

 - Graceful error handling
 - Easily extendable architecture for adding new sources

+The format is specified by the user in the URL itself (and defaults to JSON): http://localhost:8000/visits?format=xml|json

 ## Local Installation & Setup

 ### 1. Prerequisites